The No Kerosene Tour occurred during March, April & May 2023.

 …….. and the decks were dangerously covered in ice and snow

-We were sailing into a fierce gale which, at one point, became very turbulent when we lost the shelter of the islands that cover most of the Baltic Sea between Turku and Stockholm.
-The Baltic is a shallow sea and therefore the turbulence arrives & departs rapidly.
+We were sailing into a fierce gale which briefly became very turbulent when we lost the shelter of the islands that cover most of the Baltic Sea between Turku and Stockholm.
+The Baltic is a shallow sea and therefore the turbulence is considerable.

 Regardless of the weather the dancing continued.
 I suspect that many of the people who were travelling were on a a short return trip that provided 2 nights of such pleasure with a day ‘sightseeing’ (as occurs with many other ferry journeys such as the one we used between Newcastle and Amsterdam.